pvunderink/networkflow/README.md

 # networkflow

-A Rust library for modeling and optimizing energy flow using minimum cost maximum flow algorithms.
+A Rust library for network flow algorithms.

 ## Features